Tuesday, January 22, 2013

 5. Rethink everything

 Always remember that you have the freedom to set up your home in the way that works best for you.
-Just because that tricky corner guy has been traditionally used as a home for things like muffin trays and stock pots does not mean yours has to be the resting ground for such things.
+Just because that tricky corner guy has been traditionally used as a home for things like muffin trays and crock pots does not mean yours has to be the resting ground for such things.
 Forget everything you know and ask yourself what the ideal use of that space is for you.
 A few ideas to set your thoughts ablaze:

 A wine rack.